 If you have credit card insurance our local representative will require details of the participating insurer/underwriter, the level of coverage, policy number and emergency contact telephone number rather than the bank's name and credit card details.
 Please contact your bank for these details prior to arriving in-country.

-BOOKING: Salkantay is available to depart any day of the week as long as we have two people.
-You still need to book in advance.
+This trek is available to depart any day of the week as long as we have two people.
+You still need to book in advance especially for Machu Picchu and Wayna Picchu.